-Step 2: Add a new pipeline for the master branch
+Step 2: Add a new pipeline for the main branch

-If you're practicing continuous delivery, then you will most likely want changes pushed to master to be deployed automatically to a staging environment.
-To achieve that we will add a new branch pipeline that deploys the code after running tests, and only gets executed for master.
+If you're practicing continuous delivery, then you will most likely want changes pushed to main to be deployed automatically to a staging environment.
+To achieve that we will add a new branch pipeline that deploys the code after running tests, and only gets executed for main.

-The branches section in the YML configuration above is where we define the pipeline that we want to execute when changes are pushed to master.
+The branches section in the YML configuration above is where we define the pipeline that we want to execute when changes are pushed to main.

-From now on, a push to master will trigger a deployment after having built and tested the application.
+From now on, a push to main will trigger a deployment after having built and tested the application.
 Any other branch of the repository will simply build and test the new changes.

 Step 3: Protect your release branches

 After the completion of step 2, any developer can trigger a release to production by simply merging their changes to main.
 This is a risky situation to be in because someone could deploy changes that have not yet been reviewed by mistake.
 Thankfully you can easily prevent that with from happening by adding permissions to your branches in Bitbucket.